 PATIENT: Men are all alike.

-In what way?
-ELIZA:
+ELIZA: In what way?

-They're always bugging me about something or other.
-PATIENT:
+PATIENT: They're always bugging me about something or other.

-Can you think of a specific example?
-ELIZA: Well, my boyfriend made me come here.
-PATIENT: Your boyfriend made you come here?
-ELIZA: He says I'm depressed much of the time.
-PATIENT: I am sorry to hear you are depressed.
-ELIZA:
+ELIZA: Can you think of a specific example?

+PATIENT: Well, my boyfriend made me come here.

+ELIZA: Your boyfriend made you come here?

+PATIENT: He says I'm depressed much of the time.

+ELIZA: I am sorry to hear you are depressed.

 ELIZA is a computer program designed to simulate a nondirective psychiatrist talking to a patient.
 ELIZA has a collection of prepared phrases stored in memory such as "In what way?" or "Tell me more" that help keep the conversation going when it doesn't "understand" the patient.
 When ELIZA recognizes certain syntactic patterns, however, it turns them around to make a sensible response, as when it echoes "Your boyfriend made you come here?"
 ELIZA was programmed with a small bit of syntactic knowledge, which allowed it to make grammatical utterances based on the patient's statements, but no semantic knowledge at all.
-If a patient says "My sniggle is untherible," ELIZA would respond with "How long has your sniggle been untherible?"
-ELIZA was designed by the MIT scientist Joseph Weizenbaum (1923-2008) in the 1960s.
+If a patient says "My sniggle is untherible," ELIZA was designed by the MIT scientist Joseph Weizenbaum (1923-2008) in the 1960s.
 Though its syntactic sophistication is low by today's standards, ELIZA is one of the earliest attempts at human-machine communication that took the syntax of English into account.